sbt/sbt-native-packager/src/sphinx/formats/linux.rst

 To **filter** or **modify** a mapping, you generally create a new mapping by copying an existing one (or occasionally by creating a new blank one), then filter or modify it, and then return that filtered or modified mapping.
 Here's an example that shows a number of things you can *possibly* do.
 See the next section for specifc examples.
-(Basic scala collections operations are used in the code)
+(Basic scala collections operations are used in the code. `Here is an explanation of the filter method`_.)

 .. code-block:: scala